Time Limited Psychiatry

-Counseling and Psychological Services (CAPS) at Mason offers limited, short-term, psychiatric services.
-Only students who are enrolled at Mason and are actively involved in individual counseling at CAPS may be eligible to receive psychiatric services at CAPS.
+Counseling and Psychological Services (CAPS) at George Mason University offers time limited psychiatry services.
+Only students who are enrolled at Mason and are actively involved in individual counseling/case management at CAPS may be eligible to receive psychiatric services.
 On some occasions, students require more intensive/specialized psychiatric treatment that is beyond the scope of what we can provide.
 If this occurs, we will work with you to establish care with a mental health provider in the community.

-Psychiatric services are provided by appointment only.
-There are no psychiatric appointments after hours or on weekends.
+Psychiatry services are provided by appointment only.
+There are no psychiatry appointments after hours or on weekends.
 If you are experiencing a psychiatric/medical emergency, call 911 or go to the nearest Emergency Room.
-Please note that psychiatric providers are at CAPS on a part-time basis and will be available most days during regular business hours to address concerns of current patients by telephone.
-All calls placed to the CAPS psychiatric providers during regular business hours will be processed through the front desk staff.
-Please be aware that messages may not be received on a daily basis.
-If your needs are urgent, please inform the support staff when you leave your message.
+Please note, the psychiatric provider is at CAPS on a part-time basis.

-If you would like to make an appointment with a psychiatric provider for an evaluation, you need to first make an appointment for an initial consultation with a CAPS counselor.
-The counselor will assess your situation and, depending on your needs, if a psychiatric evaluation is clinically appropriate and/or recommended the counselor will assist you in making an appointment with one of our psychiatric providers or with a mental health provider in the community.
+If you would like to make an appointment with the psychiatric provider for an evaluation, you need to first schedule an Initial Consultation appointment with a CAPS counselor.
+The counselor will assess your situation and, depending on your needs, determine if a psychiatric evaluation is clinically appropriate and/or recommended, the counselor will assist you in making an appointment with the CAPS psychiatric provider or with a psychiatric provider in the community.

 You will continue to be monitored by your psychiatric provider as long as you are compliant with your treatment plan, enrolled at Mason and receiving counseling/case management at CAPS.
-Follow-up appointments with psychiatric providers are usually 20-30 minutes in length.
-The frequency of the appointments may vary, but are often as frequent as every 2 to 4 weeks when initiating treatment with a medication.
+Follow-up appointments with your psychiatric provider are usually 20-30 minutes in length.
 Once stable on a medication regimen, as deemed by your psychiatric provider, you will be provided with referrals to mental health providers in the community for ongoing medication management.